Wantage PCN Team

 His role is to support all adult patients in the network with a diagnosis of serious mental illness and to try to support patients who may not meet criteria for support from either Talking Space Plus or the local Adult Mental Health Team.

-Kimberley Embling & Caroline Sherwood
+Kimberley Embling - Newbury Street Practice & Caroline Sherwood - Church Street Practice

 The nursing associate is a clinical support role that requires professional registration with the Nursing & Midwifery Council.
 Still, it bridges the gap between healthcare support workers and registered nurses.